ota-meshi/eslint-plugin-regexp/docs/user-guide/README.md

 <!--USAGE_SECTION_START-->

-Add `regexp` to the plugins section of your `.eslintrc` configuration file (you can omit the `eslint-plugin-` prefix) and either use one of the two configurations available (`recommended` or `all`) or configure the rules you want:
+Add `regexp` to the plugins section of your `.eslintrc` configuration file (you can omit the `eslint-plugin-` prefix) and configure the rules you want or either use one of the two configurations available (`recommended` or `all`):

 ### The recommended configuration